New Jersey Quick Facts

 Electricity

 Natural gas and nuclear energy account for almost all of New Jersey's electricity net generation.
-In 2022, the two fueled more than 90% of the total electricity produced in the state.
-Natural gas accounted for about 49% of New Jersey's total electricity generation and nuclear power provided about 42% in 2022.49 Nuclear power's contribution declined in recent years following the permanent shutdown of the state's Oyster Creek single reactor nuclear power plant in 2018.
-Oyster Creek was the nation's oldest operating power reactor at the time.50,51 Following the closure of Oyster Creek, New Jersey provided financial support for the state's three nuclear power reactors at its two remaining nuclear power plants to prevent their closures.52,53 Renewable resources supplied about 8% of New Jersey's total generation in 2022.
-Solar energy, at both utility-scale (1 megawatt or larger) and small-scale (less than 1 megawatt) facilities, accounted for almost all of New Jersey's renewable electricity generation.
-The rest was produced from biomass, with small amounts from wind and hydropower.54 New Jersey's last two coal-fired power plants shut down in 2022, and coal fueled less than 1% of the state's total in-state electricity generation that year, down from 10% in 2010.55,56
+In 2023, natural gas accounted for 49% of New Jersey's total electricity generation and nuclear power provided 42%.
+Natural gas and nuclear energy together have fueled more than 90% of New Jersey's total electricity generation in every year since 2011.58 Nuclear power's contribution declined in recent years following the permanent shutdown of the state's Oyster Creek single-reactor nuclear power plant in 2018.
+Oyster Creek was the nation's oldest operating nuclear power reactor at the time.59,60 Following the closure of Oyster Creek, New Jersey provided financial support for the state's three nuclear power reactors at its two remaining nuclear power plants to prevent their closures.61,62,63 Renewable resources supplied 8% of New Jersey's total generation in 2023.
+Solar energy, at both utility-scale (1 megawatt or larger) and small-scale (less than 1 megawatt) facilities, accounted for almost 90% of New Jersey's renewable electricity generation.
+The rest was produced from biomass, with small amounts from wind and hydropower.64 New Jersey's last two coal-fired power plants shut down in 2022.65

 Renewable energy

 New Jersey adopted a renewable portfolio standard in 1999, and the state legislature has since enacted several substantial revisions to the standard, including: increased use of solar energy, offshore wind energy, small-scale hydroelectric, and waste-to-energy facilities.
-The law was updated most recently in May 2018 and now requires that 50% of electricity sold in New Jersey come from approved renewable sources by 2030, a portion of which must be from offshore wind.82 In 2019, New Jersey released its Energy Master Plan: Pathway to 2050, which is a blueprint for meeting 100% of the state's energy needs with clean energy by 2050.
+The law was updated most recently in May 2018 and now requires that 50% of electricity sold in New Jersey come from approved renewable sources by 2030, a portion of which must be from offshore wind.100,101,102 In 2019, New Jersey released its Energy Master Plan: Pathway to 2050, which is a blueprint for meeting 100% of the state's energy needs with clean energy by 2050.
 The plan calls for carbon-neutral electricity generation, electrification of transportation, increased energy efficiency, improvements to the transmission grid, and building sector improvements that include expanding the net zero carbon homes incentive programs.
-The plan also calls for installing 2,000 megawatts of battery energy storage by 2030.83
+The plan also calls for installing 2,000 megawatts of battery energy storage by 2030.103

 Coal